 |Personal loan||Receive a lump sum and pay it off over time||Potential for low interest rates||Credit score of 600-660+ usually needed|

-|Credit card||Draw from a credit line indefinitely until the account closes||Borrow whenever you need to and carry a balance between months||Potential for a low credit limit|
+|Credit card||Draw from a credit line indefinitely and make monthly payments||Borrow whenever you need to and carry a balance between months||Potential for a low credit limit and a high APR|

 |Home equity loan||Get a lump sum secured by the equity in your home||Potential for very high loan amounts||Could lose your home if you default|

 |Home equity line of credit (HELOC)||Draw from a credit line secured by the equity in your home||Potential to borrow very high amounts||Could lose your home if you default|

 |Payday loan||Borrow against your next paycheck||None (not worth it)||Extremely high fees (often equivalent to 400% APR)|